-EC 211 ECONOMICS OF LABOR UNIONS Three Credits Fall Semester
+EC 211 ECONOMICS OF LABOR UNIONS

 Examines the historical and current role of organized labor in the U.S. and its impact on employment, wages, prices, and trade.
 Additional topics include collective bargaining, labor market discrimination, and the globalization of production.
-Prerequisite: EC 176 or EC 178, or consent of the Instructor.
+Prerequisite: EC 176 and EC 178, or consent of the Instructor.